Ace Mystery: Bibliographic details

-The publisher was Periodical House, a subsidiary of Ace Magazines of New York; the issues under the Ace Mystery title were dated May-June, July-August, and September-October 1936.
+The publisher, Periodical House, was a subsidiary of Ace Magazines of New York; the issues under the Ace Mystery title were dated May–June, July–August, and September–October 1936.
 The two Detective Romances titles were dated November 1936 and January 1937.
 The editor was Harry Widmer; the magazine was in pulp format, 128 pages, and priced at 10 cents.